 The Postgraduate Diploma in Anatomy, PGDip (Anatomy), which is a Sri Lanka Qualification Framework (SLQF) level 8 programme, is designed to provide postgraduate training in Human Anatomy.
 It is intended for graduates to acquire and widen their knowledge in Human Anatomy.

-These innovative 18 months weekend Diploma programme would provide a solid foundation in Human Anatomy as a basis for teaching, research and clinical work.
-It considers all aspects of Anatomy through human cadaver dissections, microscopic anatomy, radiological anatomy (Imaging), developmental anatomy and clinical anatomy.
+This innovative 12 month, weekend Postgraduate Diploma programme will provide a solid foundation in Human Anatomy as a basis for teaching, research and clinical work.
+It considers all aspects of Anatomy through Human cadaver dissections, Microscopic Anatomy, Radiological Anatomy, Developmental Anatomy and Clinical Anatomy.

 This programme incorporates a strong practical component supplemented by lectures, small group discussions and tutorials.
-Graduates will gain subject specific knowledge and skills through coursework.
+Candidates will gain subject-specific knowledge and skills through coursework.
 The course work will be conducted on a hybrid mode – online and onsite.

 (a) A Medical/Dental degree registered with the Sri Lanka Medical Council.